 Before starting Central Coast Outdoors, John worked for a well established bike tour company for 13 years as a guide and manager and gained invaluable experience in designing and running first class biking and active travel trips for people of all ability levels.
 What he loves most about guiding is being able to facilitate an incredible outdoors experience, "to take people to a place they might not find on their own and stand back as they have a 'Wow' moment."
-John graduated from Dartmouth in 1987 with a B.A. in History and is an avid amateur natural historian and photographer.
+John graduated from Dartmouth in 1987 with a B.A. in History and is an avid amateur natural historian and runner.
 He uses his bike for transportation locally as much as he can.

 Growing up in California, Virginia developed a passion for the outdoors at an early age.
 By age ten she was a veteran of many Sierra backpacking trips led by her father.
 "I remember feeling complete happiness at being outside backpacking with my dad.
 It was very special to be together in such a beautiful place."
 Virginia's family members are long time residents of the Central Coast.